Teodor4745/car-leasing-calculator/README.md

 Solution to Car Leasing Calculator task.

-built with HTML, CSS, and TypeScript.
+Built with HTML, CSS, and TypeScript.

+Includes Bootstrap 5.3.

+Built like a component of an Angular application: HTML, CSS and TS bundled together.

 1. **Clone the repository:**
     git clone [<repository-url>](https://github.com/Teodor4745/car-leasing-calculator.git)